kkoltun/dev_notes/java_persistence/database_basics/transactions.md

 2. What are 4 types of concurrent access inconsistencies?
 3. What is a database transaction, what are the properties of it?
 4. What is the difference between a session and a transaction?
+5. Why are transactions so important in the multi-object context (3 reasons)?
-5. What is Atomicity?
+6. What is Atomicity?
 Show it on a diagram?
 What are two possible cases where atomicity plays an important role?
-6. What is Consistency?
+7. What is Consistency?
-7. What is Isolation?
+8. What is Isolation?
 What is the ideal state?
 Why is it not achievable?
-8. Give an example of a problem with isolation.
+9. Give an example of a problem with isolation.
-9. What is durability?
+10. What is durability?
-10. What other requirements could be present in the real-world database usage?
+11. What other requirements could be present in the real-world database usage?

 ---